 16. Get On The Cable Car

-Just to be clear: this is not an attraction ride but a 3 min ride from the Old port of Santorini to Fira.
-It offers amazing views to the island and it’s a fun way to go up and down the hill.
+Just to be clear, this is not an attraction ride but a 3-minute ride from the Old Port of Santorini to Fira.
+It offers amazing views of the island and is a fun way to go up and down the hill.
 Please do not choose to ride the donkeys (especially if you just came down from a cruise ship).
 The whole world is boycotting this cruelty.
-The cable car ticket costs 10 euros and you cannot book a return ticket.
-You have to book each ride individually.
-Normally there shouldn’t be any long queues or crowds (apart from the times when a cruise ship has just arrived obviously when you have to wait for more than 45 minutes to get in).
-Each cable car can fit 6 people and the views are stunning.

-- How To Get the cable car: you can take the cable car down the hill from Fira or the old port.
+- How To Get the cable car: You can take the cable car down the hill from Fira or the old port.

 - Cable Car on Google Maps